influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.3/administration/security-best-practices.md

 The generic OAuth2 provider is very similar to the Github provider, but, you are able to set your own authentication, token, and API URLs.
 The callback URL path will be `/oauth/generic/callback`.
-So, if your chronograf is hosted at `https://localhost:8888` then the full callback URL would be  `https://localhost:8888/oauth/generic/callback`.
+So, if your Chronograf is hosted at `https://localhost:8888` then the full callback URL would be  `https://localhost:8888/oauth/generic/callback`.

 The generic OAuth2 provider requires several settings: